less-lab-uva/CS4501-Fall2022/labs/lab6.md

     3. If you were to create `param_value_specific` tests what would you have created?

 3. Showcase your tests working for the PID controllers P and D terms.
-    1. Showcase your drone passing all developed tests (except the last one)
+    1. Showcase your drone passing all developed tests (with the possible exception of the last one)
-    2. If test 3 fails, why does it fail?
+    2. Create a new publisher in `ship_following_controller` to publish a Vector3 on the topic `ship/estimated_position`, that estimates the ship's position.
+Using rqt_plot, show the x and y of the estimated ship position in `ship/estimated_position` alongside the x and y of the drone position in `uav/sensors/gps`.
-    3. Create a new publisher in `ship_following_controller` to publish a Vector3 on the topic `ship/estimated_position`, that estimates the ship's position.
-Using rqt_plot, show the x and y of the estimated ship position in `uav/sensors/gps` alongside the x and y of `uav/input/position_request`.
+    3. Plot the drone's x and y velocities using rqt_plot, and show that they are not oscillating heavily.
     4. Does your spiral test case pass or fail?
 Why?

 4. Showcase your tests working for the PID controllers I term.